notgmt1337/CSPath/docs/how-to/graph-parse.rst

 , where :math:`w(a, b)` is the weight of the edge connecting nodes :math:`n_{a}, n_{b}`.

 As a convention, :math:`n_{0}` is the start node and :math:`n_{m-1}` is the end node.
-The distance matrix is the square matrix:
+The distance matrix is the square matrix with entries the values of the distance function in the following manner:

 .. math::
     D =